javierarce/javierarce/README.md

 ### Oh, hello 👋

 My name is Javier Arce.
-I am a designer that codes, a programmer that draws, and an illustrator that is [very] enthusiastic about the World Wide Web.
+I am a designer that codes, a programmer that draws, and an illustrator that feels [very] enthusiastic about the World Wide Web.

 ### Some recent projects